Pere Marquette 1225: MSU Railroad Club

-The Search for a New Home
+A new home

-In 1977, Dr. Edgar Harden became the university's interim president.
-Chuck Julian, as president of the MSU Railroad Club, went to his reception and made an appointment to see him.
-Chuck Julian asked Dr. Harden about the No 1225's future.
-The club had fired up the locomotive, and it was nearing operability.
-Julian told Harden that after eight years of working on No. 1225, they had no assurances from the university that they would be able to run the locomotive.
-Harden stated that they would not be able to run it.
-Dr. Harden said that the university was not interested in running a steam locomotive and if it was, it would be run by university employees and for that matter, the university was not interested in owning a steam locomotive.
-He said that if the MSU Railroad Club wanted to run No. 1225, it should form a 501(c)(3) corporation and then he would give them the locomotive.
+In 1977, Edgar Harden became the university's interim president.
+Chuck Julian, as president of the MSU Railroad Club, told Harden that the club had fired up the locomotive, and it was nearing operability, and asked whether the university would allow its operation.
+Harden said no, adding that that if the MSU Railroad Club wanted to run No. 1225, it should form a 501(c)(3) corporation and then he would give them the locomotive.

 In that meeting, Harden told Julian that the university was closing the Shaw Lane Power Plant and planned to pull up the tracks.
 The railroad had informed the university that it did not want to maintain a switch on a line not being used.
 With no switch, there was no need to keep the track.
 If the club wanted to be able to get No. 1225 off the display track and onto the mainline, it needed to move it soon.
 Dr. Harden gave the MSURRC permission to connect the display track to the siding and move the engine over to a part of the track near the police station, with the provision that the club provide a bond, remove the fence, stairs and all of its belongings from the display site, then tear up the track put down along with the display track.
 The club also had to repair the sidewalk that it needed to go through after it was done and generally clean up the site.